SnirkImmington/sr-server/readme.md

 This repository contains the backend code for running the server behind https://shadowroller.net which supports the "multiplayer" aspect of Shadowroller.

+The frontend can be found at http://github.com/SnirkImmington/shadowroller.
+It's currently hosted by GitHub Pages, although this will change in the future.

 If you'd like to hear more about the code, read on or check out [the architecture file](/architecture.org).
-Otherwise, skip to [Run it yourself](Run it yourself).
+Otherwise, skip to "Run it yourself."

 ## Server concepts